Best travel insurance for travellers.

 Heymondo

-• Single-trip, multi-trip and long-stay plans on one provider
+• Single-trip, multi-trip and long-stay on one provider

 • Deductible applies per claim, not per year